-Amount of Caffeine In Coffee And Other Drinks
+Caffeine in Coffee Vs Other Drinks Guide Chart

 The following Caffeine amount vs other drinks chart below will give you a way of comparing coffee to other caffeinated beverages.
-You can also check on individual packages as amounts of caffeine can greatly vary from product to product, but as a very general guideline, these are common amounts of caffeine in familiar products:
+You can also check on individual packages as amounts of caffeine can greatly vary from product to product, but as a very general guideline, these are common amounts of caffeine in familiar products

 |Coffee and Other Drinks